RoySegall/linkedin-python-parser/README.md

 4. Register to linkedin and set the user credentials under the `linkedin` property in the settings file you created.

+*Please note*: If you want to scrape for associated people, the scraped profile need to be connected with you.

 ## Installation
 ```bash